ropensci/fellingdater/README.md

 #>    2.00   10.00   12.00   11.69   13.00   27.00
 ```

-The `sw_model()` function allows to fit a distribution to a data set of
-observed sapwood numbers and computes the highest posterior density
-interval (hdi) for a given credibility mass.
-The density function fitted
-to the sapwood data set should be one of:
+The `sw_model()` function allows to fit a distribution to a data set of observed sapwood numbers and computes the highest posterior density interval (hdi) for a given credibility mass.
+The density function fitted to the sapwood data set should be one of:

--   “lognormal” (the default value),
+-   "lognormal" (the default value),
--   “normal”,
+-   "normal",
--   “weibull”,
+-   "weibull",
--   “gamma”.
+-   "gamma".

 The credible interval should be a value between 0 and 1.